AnthonySteele/anthonysteele.github.io/HuskyAutoformat.md

 ![Expected output](./images/husky_install_5.png)

 Now work as before, and husky formatting will kick in when needed, on only the files that are part of the commit.
+This should work with multiple different git tools.
+I use a mixture of command line git and the TortoiseGit GUI, and it works fine with both.

 ![Expected output](./images/husky_install_6.png)